-As the scale is very highsignificant, not all the data should be used for modelling as some of the details may influence the result, causing only slight differences (Pickup and Hern, 2002)).
-Most in reservoir simulation, most of such micrometrescale information in reservoir simulation is usually neglected due to high computational costcosts.
+As the scale is very high not all the data should be used for modelling as some of the details may influence the result, causing only slight differences (Pickup and Hern, 2002) in reservoir simulation, most of such micrometre-scale information is usually neglected due to high computational cost.
 But such information will be valuable in the case of oil production intensification techniques.